flutter-news-app-full-source-code/core/README.md

 ## 📊 Sample Data / Fixtures

-To further accelerate development and provide immediate demonstration capabilities, `ht_shared` now includes a set of **pre-defined, in-memory fixture data** for core models like `Headline`, `Category`, `Source`, `Country`, and `AppConfig`.
+To further accelerate development and provide immediate demonstration capabilities, `ht_shared` now includes a set of **pre-defined, in-memory fixture data** for core models like `Headline`, `Topic`, `Source`, `Country`, and `AppConfig`.
 These fixtures are directly embedded as Dart constants, enabling:

 *   **⚡ Instant Setup:** Quickly initialize in-memory data stores for testing or local development without needing a backend.
 *   **🧪 Reliable Testing:** Use consistent, realistic data for unit and integration tests.